Navy Medicine supports successful Artemis II recovery mission aboard USS John P. Murtha

 |Downloads:

-This work, Navy Medicine supports successful Artemis II recovery mission aboard USS John P. Murtha [Image 8 of 8], by Regena Kowitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy Medicine supports successful Artemis II recovery mission aboard USS John P. Murtha, by PO3 Jason Afable, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.